fusebit/everyauth-express/docs/google.md

 # Google

-EveryAuth is the easiest way to call Google APIs from your app without learning OAuth.
+EveryAuth is the easiest way for your app to access Google APIs.
 Make sure to follow the [EveryAuth setup instructions](../README.md) before adding Google support to your app.

 ## Authorize access to Google